NicBritz/Starcraft-Creations/README.md

 ## Testing

+## Testing

-I tested my code using [W3C Markup](https://validator.w3.org/) and [W3C CSS](https://jigsaw.w3.org/css-validator/) as a start to pick up any small errors in the code here i discovered that I had left out the alt test for some of my images as well as some stray div tags.
+I tested my code using [W3C Markup](https://validator.w3.org/) and [W3C CSS](https://jigsaw.w3.org/css-validator/) as a start to pick up any small errors in the code here I discovered that I had left out the alt test for some of my images as well as some stray div tags.
-Throughout the process i would regularly test with these two tools to try to catch things early.
+Throughout the process, I would regularly test with these two tools to try to catch things early.

 I tested the following features on multiple PC browsers (Chrome, Firefox, Edge) and Mobile devices (IOS, Android) and this is what I found:

 ### Navigation Bar
+1. Test that this is responsive and colapses in the smaller screen sizes.
+2. Test that the spacing between the menu items resizes on diffrent screen sizes and that the logo does not overlap the menu items.
+3. Test that the scroll to function is workning on multiple devices and in multiple browsers.

-It quickly became apparent that on the smaller devices i needed to collapse the menu and shit the logo up to abominate the smaller sizes. so i found i needed to implement media queries at this stage to have more control of this.
+It quickly became apparent that on the smaller devices I needed to collapse the menu and shit the logo up to abominate the smaller sizes. so I found I needed to implement media queries at this stage to have more control of this.
-When the menu was expanded i also saw it looked odd on the smaller devices so I decided to center the menu in the end. i lso was using a css scroll function and i realised it was not compatible in most browsers so I opted a JS solution in the end.
+When the menu was expanded I also saw it looked odd on the smaller devices so I decided to centre the menu in the end.
+I was using a CSS scroll function and I realised it was not compatible in most browsers so I opted for a JavaScript solution in the end.

 ### Landing Image
+1. Test that the image looks good on a wide range of screen sizes.
+2. Test that the heading text and quote button will resize and is responsive.
+3. Test that the modal opens and looks good on the smaller sizes.

-This gave me loads of trouble on the ios devices as it simply would not render the image on the physical device, after many hours of trial and error and finally finding a stack overflow thread i realised that this was because of the image being fixed so i fixed this with a media query (Thanks stack overflow!)
+This gave me loads of trouble on the ios devices as it simply would not render the image on the physical device, after many hours of trial and error and finally found a stack overflow thread I realised that this was because of the image being fixed so I fixed this with a media query (Thanks stack overflow!)
 [Thread](https://stackoverflow.com/questions/36686654/fixed-background-images-disappear-on-iphone-ipad)

 ### Header text
-Seeing this on a physical device was helpful and i realised it was way too big when the device was turned that meant more media query work.
+Seeing this on a physical device was helpful and I realised it was way too big when the device was turned that meant more media query work.

 ### About us
-After seeing this on a small device i realised there was not enough definition to the headers in the cards so i added an interline and made the text uppercase.
+After seeing this on a small device I realised there was not enough definition to the headers in the cards so I added an interline and made the text uppercase.

 ### Services
-This section was redone multiple times as i had run in to many little bugs when testing the buttons kept covering the text on the smaller screens.
-When the modal would pop up after clicking the button it would add a strange padding to the background.
+This section was redone multiple times as I had run into many little bugs when testing the buttons kept covering the text on the smaller screens.
+When the modal would pop up after clicking the button it would add strange padding to the background.
-I spent alot of time bug fixing and testing this on multiple screensize's as its the main reason for this type of site.
+I spent a lot of time bug fixing and testing this on multiple screen sizes as its the main reason for this type of site.

 ### Testimonials
-I originally had the testimonials in a horizontal line, that seemed of unti i changed the screen sizes and they lookes aff due to the different length of text each one had. the solution in the end was to put them in a single versicle line. this made it look much better.
+I originally had the testimonials in a horizontal line, after I changed the screen sizes and they looked off due to the different length of the text each one had. the solution, in the end, was to put them in a single verticle line.
+This made it look much better.

 ### User testing
-I believe this was the most important tests of all, i had some friends and family test the site and the feedback was invaluable.
-I think when you have been staring at the same site for weeks its hard to see the little errors. they discovered Typos and grammar mistakes.
+I believe this was the most important tests of all, I had some friends and family test the site and the feedback was invaluable.
+I think when you have been staring at the same site for weeks it is hard to see the little errors.
+They discovered Typos and grammar mistakes.
 One also suggested that I add the success modal to the submit button on the quote form as it felt like you were left hanging. hey spotted small spacing issues also.
-At that stage a few commented on the Logo being too pixelated on their devices so I remade the logo at a higher resolution.
+At that stage, a few commented on the Logo being too pixelated on their devices so I remade the logo at a higher resolution.

  <!-- Top -->